Scott is currently seeking full time employment, here is his current resume.

 Scott’s primary role, and what he’s professionally most passionate about is evangelizing Xilinx acceleration technology.
 Xilinx, with the acquisition of Solarflare, is now the world leader in high-performance Ethernet (10G & 40G) server adapters.
 Scott started with Solarflare Sales in August of 2013 with his initial focus being IBM, Federal, and the US South East.
 In March of 2016, he moved over to product marketing to concentrate on bringing a new security product to market.
-Scott has a rather colorful background in cyber security.
+Scott has a rather colorful background in cybersecurity.
 Early in 2017, with 12 years in the 10GbE NIC business, he was asked to create the role of Solarflare’s Technology Evangelist.
 Today Solarflare is used in nearly every financial exchange on the planet, most of the world largest banks, and almost all the high-frequency traders.
-Now Solarflare is expanding into cyber security & monitoring.
+Now Solarflare is expanding into cybersecurity & monitoring.
 To add value wherever he can Scott does research and writes whenever possible.
 Recently he’s written some articles for other Solarflare executives, but being published is not new to Scott.
 In September of 2014, under his own name, he had an article printed in Cyber Defense Magazine titled “Your Server as the Last Line of Cyber Defense“, and in November 2013 HPCWire published a piece he’d written on the 10GbE server adapter market.
 You can regularly read Scott’s latest thoughts in his popular blog on this site, or Linkedin, and soon you’ll be able to hear them in his podcast.
-If your curious about Scott’s colorful history in Cyber Security here’s an interesting story to chew on.
+If your curious about Scott’s colorful history in cybersecurity here’s the short version of an interesting story to chew on.